rchanpra/blackjack/README.md

 ## Phase 4: Task 3

-> If you had more time to work on the project, what substantive refactoring might you use to improve your design?
+**If you had more time to work on the project, what substantive refactoring might you use to improve your design?**

-The refactoring I am imagining is in the GUI component where I might add classes that extend the `JPanel` which will then be used as fields inside the `BlackjackGUI` class or inside each other.
-This would be great improvement as currently, there are way too many fields inside the `BlackjackGUI` class, which makes it hideous and inefficient.
+If I had more time to work on the project, I might improve my design by refactoring the GUI components to reduce the number of fields inside the BlackjackGUI class.
+The refactoring I am imagining is making some of the current JPanel fields inside the BlackjackGUI class into JPanel-extended classes.
+Any JPanel field with a card layout will be made into its own class that contains JPanel fields that are part of its card set, which will help reduce the number of fields inside the BlackjackGUI class.
+Also, most of the other significant JPanel fields with other layouts will also be made into its own class that contains JButton, JLabel, JTextField, or other JPanel fields.
+This will help reduce the number of fields,  initialization, and addActionListener calls inside the BlackjackGUI class currently.
+Since the BlackjackGUI class currently has over 500 lines, this will greatly help reduce the number of lines it has.

-Many of the `JPanel` objects contain other `JPanel` objects inside them, especially those with card layouts.
-If I were to put them inside each other, it would greatly reduce the number of fields in the `BlackjackGUI` class.
-Not only that, but many `JPanel` objects also contain another objects like `JButton`, `JLabel`, and `JTextField` which can be moved inside those classes to also reduce the number of fields in the `BlackjackGUI` class.
+However, since I am utilizing the Swing UI Designer or GUI Form, this is impossible to do unless I use GUI Form as a tradeoff.
+This is not necessarily a bad tradeoff, but it would make it more complicated when adding new JPanel objects.

-However, since I am utilizing the Swing UI Designer or GUI Form, this is impossible to do unless I use GUI Form as a tradeoff, which is not a bad tradeoff, but would make it more complicated when adding new `JPanel` objects, and I would have add a lot more code to improve the looks of the GUI console that would be lost along with GUI Form.
+It would also require a lot of work and time to make this happen as I would have to put a lot of effort into keeping the current look of the GUI console the same even without GUI Form, which would require a lot of more method calls.